 10 things to do once you’re engaged

-Make sure to tell your family and friends about your engagement before you post anything on social media.
-You don’t want your mom or sister finding out about this very exciting news on Facebook or Instagram.
+Make sure to tell your closest family and friends about your engagement before you post anything on social media.
+You don’t want your mom or best friend finding out about this very exciting news on Facebook or Instagram.

 The very first vendor you should hire is a wedding planner.
 They are well worth the investment and will guide you through all aspects of the wedding planning process from start to finish, making the wedding planning journey an enjoyable and stress-free process.

 Throw an intimate party to celebrate your engagement with your closest family and friends.
 Your newly hired wedding planner will be happy to assist you with this event and you can consider this a great way to test out some vendors for your upcoming wedding.

 Figuring out your budget is understandably the least enjoyable but most important part of planning your wedding.
 To create a budget, you’ll need to tally up your savings, figure out how much you and your fiancé can realistically and comfortably set aside from your current income, as well as determine if you’ll be receiving any contributions from parents and loved ones.